iwantmyname/blog/preview/2014-09-06-royalty-free-stock-photos.md

 <!-- /excerpt -->

 But there's been a bit of a movement lately to make stock photography better.
 Sites are popping up like [Unsplash](http://unsplash.com/) and [New Old Stock](http://nos.twnsnd.co/) that compile wonderful royalty free or Public Archive images together to give web creators a much nicer, much cheaper option for making things look nice.
-We posted an [article](http://blog.iwantmyname.com/2014/02/need-images-for-your-site-here-are-some-tips-for-doing-it-right-tip-1-never-use-the-corporate-high-five.html) back in February that mentioned Dustin Senos' [curated list](https://medium.com/@dustin/stock-photos-that-dont-suck-62ae4bcbe01b) of stock photo sites, but now a site called [Panda](http://usepanda.com/) is taking this curation one step further.
+We posted an [article](http://blog.iwantmyname.com/2014/02/need-images-for-your-site-here-are-some-tips-for-doing-it-right-tip-1-never-use-the-corporate-high-five.html) back in February that mentioned Dustin Senos' [curated list](https://medium.com/@dustin/stock-photos-that-dont-suck-62ae4bcbe01b) of stock photo sites, but now a group called [Panda](http://usepanda.com/) is taking this curation one step further.

 ![The Stocks]({{ site.images_url }}/2014-09-06-the-stocks.png)